 When a metal sculptor focuses his talent on fashion and home accessories, you know they’re going to be incredible.
 While I was in Buenos Aires, I went back to Perez Sanz several times, just to gaze at the gorgeousness.

 Julio Perez Sanz has been crafting his “sculptures” since 1966.
 He and his son, Luciano, make everything by hand in their Buenos Aires studio.
 The pieces range from elegant to whimsical, each item made with exquisite attention to detail.

 I was fascinated by the tassels.
 Each one was a work of art.
 Imagine them as tie-backs for draperies, or simply looped around a banister.

-The jewelry was to die for.
-Semi-precious stones, and mother-of-pearl, in striking settings…truly wearable art.
+The jewelry–semi-precious stones, and mother-of-pearl, in striking settings–wearable art.

 The buckles have hooks on the back that fasten into the woven leather.
 This way, it’s easy to change buckles for different looks.

 After much deliberation, I chose this belt and this buckle.
 The best kind of souvenir is one you can wear!